 Typically, the overbearing parent is often used as a story trope to get the main character to do something they normally wouldn't do, then completely forgotten at the end of the movie once the villain or problem has been defeated.
 You can see a similar thing in the Pixar movie Luca with his overprotective mother.
 She basically flips her entire attitude at the end of the movie with not much of a second thought or any sort of conflict resolution.

 Unlike Luca though, A Goofy Movie actually addresses these issues and our main characters come to a mutual understanding.
 Goofy learns to back off a bit, and Max learns to let his father into his life more, both appreciating each other for their differences, yet also embracing them, allowing for both characters to mutually benefit from this much healthier father-son relationship.

 The dynamic between these characters in the more serious scenes is serviced so well that it adds an incredibly difficult to replicate layer of depth to the topics outlined.
 Jason Marsden and Bill Farmer execute these scenes perfectly and stay true to their characters through and through.

 But why am I inspired you might ask?

-Primarily, I've been inspired to learn how to animate and make loveable and attractive characters that captivate audiences and share the same depth and love that I have for Goofy and Max.
+Primarily, I've been inspired to learn how to animate and make loveable and attractive characters that captivate audiences, so that they too may share the same depth and love that I have for A Goofy Movie.

 Will I completely drop tech?
-Hell no!
+Definitely not!
 I need money to survive, don't be silly.
-Plus, I still have things I want and need to learn in tech too - choppin' that up with more creative learning will certainly be a good thing for retaining information.
+Not to mention, I love programming, networking and all of the goodness that entails, plus I still have plenty of things I want to learn in tech too - choppin' that up with more creative learning will certainly be a good thing for retaining information.

-Anyway.
-That's my rant about why A Goofy Movie is my all time favorite movie.
+Anyway, that's my rant about why A Goofy Movie is my favourite movie right now!

-PS - check out the music for this movie too.
+PS - don't forget check out the music for this movie too.
 Absolute gold mine that I've had on repeat for weeks...